 Dr Rachel Gillibrand, C.Psychol., Dip.AfSFH., Dip.NCH, AFBPsS

 Health Psychologist and Clinical Hypnotherapist registered with the HCPC and AfSFH bringing you solution-focused hypnotherapy to safely and effectively address your worries and concerns.
 FREE initial consultation.
 Treatments incorporate techniques based in Cognitive Behavioural Therapy (CBT), Mindfulness and Motivational Interviewing alongside the therapeutic use of hypnosis to provide treatment tailored to you.
-All treatment offered in a warm, private setting.
+All treatment offered in a warm, private setting with plenty of free parking.
 HOME VISITS ARE AVAILABLE, please telephone to enquire.

 Training, qualifications & experience